Levysantiago/ta5ks/README.md

 or "School".
 Each task has a title, a description and a tag.
 This app was built to help us to controls what we need to do, what is being done and what has been already done.

+### Project Status

+The project status is "In Development", so the app isn't finished yet.
+We're developing other functionalities like animations, solving some issues and improving the rest of the features.

 ### Functionalities

 Here are some functionalities implemented in the app.